FrancisBanville/ms_interpreting_probabilities/README.md

-Estimating more precisely the probability $P(L|M)$ that two taxa interact locally if they can potentially interact allows for improved predictions of local webs from a probabilistic metaweb.
+Estimating more precisely the probability $P(L|M)$ that two taxa interact locally if they can potentially interact allows for improved predictions of local webs from a metaweb of probabilistic interactions.
 This task is challenging due to the variability of this probability across space and time, as well as its variability across pairwise interactions within a network.
 Using simple models of $P(L|M)$, as demonstrated in our case studies, represents an initial step toward the overarching objective of reconstructing local webs from metawebs.

 # Conclusion